JavaScript

 • Cash Flow Optimisation: Developing a daily cash dashboard to monitor cash inflows and outflows, ensuring liquidity at all times.

-CFOs oversee resource allocation to support operational priorities.
+CFO oversees resource allocation to support operational priorities.

 Examples include: